-Part 2 This lists the key rights under the Regulations and can be provided by a link.
-There are 12 Key Rights stated and these must be clearly stated on the website
+Part 2 This lists the key rights under the regulations and can be provided by a link.
+There are 12 key rights stated and these must be clearly stated on the website.

-Part 3 This is purely the need to send a link to the Regulations,
+Part 3 This is purely the need to send a link to the regulations.

-In addition, the Organiser of the package must indicate protection is in place to refund the consumer payments and, where transport is included in the package, to ensure their repatriation if it becomes insolvent.
-More information on key rights under Package Travel and Linked Travel Arrangements Regulations 2018 can be found in Schedule 2 of the regulations: www.legislation.gov.uk/uksi/2018/634/schedule/2/made
+In addition, the organiser of the package must indicate protection is in place to refund the consumer’s payments and, where transport is included in the package, to ensure their repatriation if it becomes insolvent.
+More information on key rights under the 2018 PTRs can be found in Sch.2 to the Regulations.

 Shop and phone bookings

-Where the use of links is not possible, for example in a shop or call centre, the consumer must be given the following information:
+Where the use of links is not possible (for example, in a shop or call centre) the consumer must be given the following information:

 "Therefore, you will benefit from all EU rights applying to packages.
 We will be fully responsible for the proper performance of the package.

-Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if they become insolvent.
-(Information on key rights must also be given.
+"Additionally, as required by law, we have protection in place to refund your payments and, where transport is included in the package, to ensure your repatriation if we become insolvent."

 You can read out the key rights, but if this isn't practical then you can find a way to give your consumers access to them and let them know where to view them.
 For example, you can put the key rights on your website and refer clients to that, or you can email the key rights to clients as part of the booking process.